FAQ about Taiga Tiger cattery

 Our health guarantee

 • 1 year (from birth) genetic health warranty.
 You must submit a written report from a certified veterinarian.
 In some cases, we may require the opinions of two independent veterinarians.
-Then you would be eligible to receive a replacement kitten or a full refund.
-Note that we can only refund the money for the kitten itself and not for shipping.
-The replacement kitten will be free but you may have to pay for shipping expenses.
+Then you would be eligible to receive a replacement kitten or a full refund*.

 What we feed our cats

-The reason why we prefer dry food over wet food is the result of research conducted by a group of scientists in the UK.
+The reason why we prefer dry food over wet one is the results of the research conducted by a group of scientists in the UK.
 They performed a mineral analysis of 177 different pet foods (113 for cats and 64 for dogs) labeled as ‘Complete’.
 The authors found that "only 6% (6/97) of wet and 38% (30/80) of dry foods were fully compliant. ...
 Foods with high fish content had high levels of undesirable metal elements such as arsenic. ...
 If fed exclusively and over an extended period, a number of these pet foods could impact the general health of companion animals."

 Given that 94% of the wet foods analyzed did not comply with FEDIAF guidelines, we have decided to limit consumption of them and focus on dry foods.